Greta Thunberg's leadership has inspired millions of young people to take a stand and demand action on climate change.

-On the surface, Greta is an unlikely person to start a global movement: the teenager, who was diagnosed with Asperger's four years ago, admits that she's painfully shy.
+On the surface, Greta is an unlikely person to start a global movement: the teenager, who has been diagnosed with Asperger's, admits that she's painfully shy.
 "I have always been that girl in the back who doesn’t say anything," she explains.
 "I thought I couldn’t make a difference because I was too small."
 But from an early age, stories about the dangers to our environment affected her more deeply than her peers.
 "I remember when I was younger, and in school, our teachers showed us films of plastic in the ocean, starving polar bears and so on.
 I cried through all the movies," she recalls.
 "My classmates were concerned when they watched the film, but when it stopped, they started thinking about other things.
 I couldn’t do that....
 Some people can just let things go, but I can’t, especially if there’s something that worries me or makes me sad."

 Greta was inspired to take her concerns public after seeing the Parkland students in Florida walk out to protest gun violence.
 On August 20, 2018, she painted a sign on a piece of wood, wrote a flyer to hand out to passers-by, and sat down to protest outside the Swedish parliament.
 "The first day, I sat alone from about 8:30 am to 3:00 pm — the regular school day," she recalls.
 "And then on the second day, people started joining me.
 After that, there were people there all the time."
 Then, she took a bold step and began to speak at public events, including a protest outside the European Parliament in October and the COP24 United Nations Climate Change Conference in December.

-As her profile rose, Greta also had the opportunity to meet with — and challenge — world leaders at the World Economic Forum in Davos in January.
+As her profile rose, Greta had the opportunity to meet with — and challenge — world leaders at the World Economic Forum in Davos in January 2019.
 She urged them to take the steps necessary to stop climate change, and she didn't mince words when she did so.
 "I don’t want you to be hopeful.
 I want you to panic," she said bluntly in her speech at Davos.
 "You say nothing in life is black or white.
 But that is a lie.
 A very dangerous lie.
 Either we prevent 1.5 [degrees Celsius] of warming or we don’t.
 Either we avoid setting off that irreversible chain reaction beyond human control or we don’t.
 Either we choose to go on as a civilization or we don’t.
 That is as black or white as it gets.
 There are no grey areas when it comes to survival....
 I want you to feel the fear I feel every day.
 And then I want you to act."

 Children's Books About The Environment and Activism